Secure Payments

 This is the swatch we’ll be making.
 It has 14 rows and 14 stitches.

-These are the chart symbols and abbreviations in both UK and US terminolgy.
+These are the crochet chart symbols and abbreviations for the Dc (Sc) stitch, in both UK and US terminology.

-I’ll be using UK terminolgy for this tutorial, US terminolgy will be in brackets.
+I’ll be using UK terminology for this tutorial, US terminolgy will be in brackets.

 Step 1 – Both the written and photo instructions state chain 15 and make a Dc(Sc) in the second chain from the hook.